edoardo-mazzola/LHC_fill_classifier/README.md

-# Automatic classification of valid fills for the LHC Run 3 and HL-LHC
+# Automatic classification of valid fills for the LHC Run 3 and analysis of the distributions of the parameters

 ## Introduction
 The project implemented aims to facilitate the procedure of validation of LHC fills in presence of luminosity levelling.
 The Machine Learning algorithm implemented is able to recognise, after being trained on LHC RUN 3 data, whenever a fill is in compliance with the model required or not: the fill must comprehend a levelled luminosity phase (in which luminosity is kept constant) and a subsequent luminosity decay part.
 The analysis is based on luminosity time-series, extracted from the RUN 3 dataset.
 The algorithm, as a matter of fact, allows to automate a process that, instead, may be carried out manually.
 290 fills have been analysed and compose the dataset used for the training of the algorithm.
+The project allows also the user to upload a new selection of fills in the directory `data\new_raw`, in order to validate the fills, extract the features and perform the analysis of the parameters' distributions of the fills' dataset.

 ## Structure